-Bonds are financial instruments issued by a corporation or a government (called the issuer) to an investor (called the bondholder) representing the amount of debt due to the bondholder by the issuer.
+Bonds are financial instruments issued by corporations or governments (called the issuer) to investors (called the bondholders) representing the amount of debt due to the bondholders by the issuer.
 Bonds typically make interest payments (called the coupon payments) after equal intervals (mostly semiannually) at a fixed or variable rate called the coupon rate and they have a fixed maturity date (longer than one year from the issue date) at which the issuer pays back the principal amount of the bond (called the face value or the par value) to the bondholder.

 Bonds are the most popular debt-instruments issued by governments and established businesses to raise capital at a cost lower than the bank loans or other forms of debt financing.
 Each bond issue is governed by a contract called bond indenture which specifies the conditions and lists any covenants that the issuer must meet.

 Governments bonds are bonds issued by a federal (foreign or local) government.
 US government bonds are called treasury notes (when the maturity is more than one year but less than ten) and treasury bonds (when the maturity is more than 10 years).
 Despite the difference in terminology, they are both bonds.
 US treasury securities (T-bill, treasury notes and treasury bonds) are theoretically risk-free.
 UK government bonds are called gilts.

 Where the bonds are issued by a state or local government, they are called municipal bonds (or munis for short).
 They are typically issued to finance an infrastructure project and the interest is paid out of the revenue of the project, in which case they are called revenue bonds.
 All municipal bonds other than the revenue bonds are called general-obligation bonds because the state’s obligation to pay back the loan is general and not limited to revenue of any project.